attilammagyar/js80p/README.txt

 ---------------------------

-As of November, 2023, there is no official distribution of the MTS-ESP tuning provider plugins by ODDSOUND (https://oddsound.com/) for Linux, however, there are plugins which can act as a tuning provider, for example, Surge XT: https://surge-synthesizer.github.io/
+As of November, 2023, there is no official distribution of the MTS-ESP tuning provider plugins by ODDSound (https://oddsound.com/) for Linux, however, there are plugins which can act as a tuning provider, for example, Surge XT: https://surge-synthesizer.github.io/